paritytech/polkadot/roadmap/implementers-guide/src/node/backing/statement-distribution.md

   - **Backable** is when the necessary backing statements have been acquired but those statements and the parablock candidate haven't been backed in a relay chain block yet.
-- **Fragment:** A prospective para block (that is, a block not yet referenced by the relay-chain).
-Fragments are anchored to the relay-chain at a particular relay-parent.
+- **Fragment tree:** A parachain fragment not referenced by the relay-chain.
-- **Fragment tree:**
-  - A tree of fragments.
-Together, these fragments define one or more prospective paths a parachain's state may transition through.
-  - See the "Fragment Tree" section.
+  It is a tree of prospective parachain blocks.
 - **Manifest:** A message about a known backed candidate, along with a description of the statements backing it.
 There are two kinds of manifest, `Acknowledgement` and `Announcement`.
 See "Manifests" section.